adamkarnowka/loupedeck-lightroom-cc/README.md

 ### General
 - ▶️ **Set Value** - Set any Lightroom parameter to a specific value via dropdown selection
+- ▶️ **Reset All Adjustments** - Reset all develop adjustments to default values
+- ▶️ **Copy Edit Settings** - Copy edit settings from current photo to clipboard
+- ▶️ **Paste Edit Settings** - Paste edit settings to current photo (only enabled when settings are copied)
 - ▶️ **Configure Connection** - Set WebSocket host and port
 - ▶️ **Show Connection** - Display current connection status